Highly Fluorinated Graphene: Results and Discussion

-In order to estimate the thermal stability of the spin polarized states we estimated the polarization energy, $E_{P}$, of the fluorinated graphene systems (Figure~\ref{fig:polarization} (D) and Table~\ref{table:configurations} column 16).
-The value of $E_{P}$ is estimated by $E_{P} = E_{sr} - E_{su}$, where $E_{sr}$ is the energy of the system when computed in a spin restricted calculation, and $E_{su}$ is the energy of the system when in the ferromagnetic state (or antiferromagnetic state, whichever is energetically favorable).
-As is shown in the last column of Table~\ref{table:configurations}, many of the systems have $E_{P}$ values that are greater than 0.03 eV making it possible for them to be stable at room temperature.
+We also estimated the polarization energy, $E_{P}$, of the fluorinated graphene systems (Figure~\ref{fig:polarization} (D) and Table~\ref{table:configurations} column 16). $E_{p}$ is given by $E_{p} = E_{sr} - E_{su}$, where $E_{sr}$ is the energy of the system when computed in a spin restricted calculation, and $E_{su}$ is the energy of the system when in the ferromagnetic alignment (or antiferromagnetic alignment, whichever is energetically favorable).
+As seen in the last column of Table~\ref{table:configurations}, many of the systems have $E_{P}$ values that are greater than 0.03 eV making it possible for them to have stable spin moments at room temperature.

+Figure~\ref{fig:polarization} (F) gives magnetic moments of the unit cells versus band gaps of the systems, where the colors of the points provide estimate of polarization energy (all points with a polarization energy greater than or equal to 0.05 eV are red).
+The only motif with a net spin moment above 2 $\mu_{B}$, Item 17, has a band structure like a highly p-doped semiconductor and has a stable spin moment at room temperature~\cite{Zhang12201409}.
+There are five motifs that have a spin moment near 2 $\mu_{B}$, with band structures ranging from a 3 eV band gap to a system is metallic Fig.~\ref{fig:polarization} (F)).
+All five have C$_{4}$F$_{3}$ stoichiometry, and all have a spin moment that is thermally stable above room temperature.
+The range of band gaps is smaller for motifs with spin polarizations near 1 $\mu_{B}$.
+Thus, it may be possible to produce motifs that have desirable electrical and spin polarization properties that are thermally stable.